| | | |

 High protein strawberry cheesecake jar on wood board.

-These strawberry cheesecake jars are what you should make if you love sweets but are trying to eat more protein.
+These strawberry cheesecake jars are what you should make if you love sweets and are trying to get in more protein.
 These no bake strawberry cheesecake jars only take 5 minutes and are so easy to make.
 These keep for up to 4 days in the fridge, so you can easily have a high protein snack anytime.

 Prep Time 5 minutes